Tornadoes of 2006: April 13–18

 On April 13, a complex of severe thunderstorms formed in eastern Iowa, bringing many reports of large hail along with reports of strong tornadoes, some with debris.
 It was unexpected, as the SPC issued only a slight risk of severe weather and never issued a tornado watch.
 The worst impacts were felt in and around Iowa City, where an F2 tornado caused significant damage.
+Unfortunately, there was one fatality reported as a result of an F1 tornado that touched down in Johnson County and crossed into Muscatine County.

 A steady stream of severe weather occurred for several days in the upper Mississippi Valley, lower Great Lakes, and Ohio Valley regions over the Easter weekend.
 A moderate risk of severe weather was in place for Saturday, April 15 in parts of Iowa and Nebraska.
 Moderate risks of severe weather were also issued for parts of central Illinois and southern Indiana on Good Friday, April 14 and Easter Sunday, April 16.
 There were five to 20 reports of tornadoes each day.

 Scattered tornadoes causing relatively light damage continued on April 17 and 18.